 Why cant I feel the periodontal disease?

 While 75% of tooth loss occur due to periodontal disease, its symptoms are not very noticeable.
-The dentist or the periodontist will be able to tell you if you have periodontal disase and to what stage has it propgressed.
+The dentist or the periodontist will be able to tell you if you have periodontal disease and to what stage has it progressed.
 In its more advanced stages, you might notice bleeding while brushing or some spaces between the teeth.
 Hence its always recommended that you see your local dentist once every six months.

 Mouth Body Connection: